 Best Seller SEO 2017 by Adam Clarke

-While you are sorting out your site and code check out this great read by Adam Clarke SEO 2017, helps take your mind off these issues and resets the way you think.
+While you are sorting out your site and code check out this great read by Adam Clarke SEO 2017, it helps take your mind off these issues and resets the way you think.

 Word-fence Security for me was the culprit, for causing Google Adsense Plugin Failed Error Code 403 to not save.
 Why this is the case I’m not sure.
 Once activated, it will display ads fine, so I’m sure this bug will be fixed in the future.
 A quick Bing and Google search showed a heap of issues but no real solutions.
 I suspect Word Fence Security is being over-cautious with allowing a 3rd party to make changes.